A Guud Start to the New Year

 Feeling guud has a lot to do with what we put inside our bodies.
 We’re not saying that you can’t treat yourself to a slice of cake or a glass of wine every once in a while, but overall, you should aim to nourish your body with a variety of fruits, vegetables and whole grains.
 Key nutrients in some foods can actually make you happier - they influence your levels of feel-good hormones like serotonin.
 Other nutrients also help prevent inflammation, so blood can easily circulate to all your organs.

 That said, even if you eat a healthy, balanced diet, it can sometimes be hard to know if you’re getting the right amount of nutrients.
 That’s why supplements are a great idea.
 We have several options that are perfect to support you throughout the year.
-Check out our full range here.
+Take the Quiz and discover what’s Guud for you.

 If you’re looking for more information on how to fuel your body with food through all four phases of your cycle, check out this post here on how to hack your cycle with food.